akiomiyao/tef/README.md

 ```
 perl sliceRef.pl IRGSP1.0/chr7 26694795 26698908
 ```
 The chromosome sequence should be the output of tef.pl.
+The range of TE size can be adjusted on line 54 of sliceRef.pl.

 ## Update
+- 1.4 Improved accuracy of TE detection.
+2023-12-14
 - 1.3 Insertion direction of TE is shown with same format of version 1.0.
 2023-10-09
 - 1.2 Correct output transposed positions.
 Add filter for ambigure TSDs.
 2023-09-18
 - 1.1 Improve junction method.
 Large genome data (even human) can be applicable.
 2023-08-23